Skip to content

 You open locali.
 What do you see?

 The fire brigade cancelled a drill — the update came in automatically from their RSS feed.
 The town council meets next week — the date was pulled from the municipality's iCal calendar.
 The sports club is looking for referees — the post came via a dedicated source.
-All of it in one feed, filtered to your place and the groups you belong to.

 What you get out of it